Frank Edwards (British Army soldier): The Football of Loos

-Edwards' football was found after the battle, lodged in the German barbed wire, and was on display at the regimental museum in Camberwell, London, up until the 1970s, when it was put into storage in the sergeant's mess and forgotten.
+Edwards' football was found after the battle, lodged in the German barbed wire, and was on display at the regimental museum in London up until the 1970s, when it was put into storage in the sergeant's mess and forgotten.
 Enquiries about the ball in 2011 led to its rediscovery in a very poor condition, and at risk of disintegrating completely.
 It was sent to the Leather Conservation Centre in Northampton for repairs and restoration, and has since been on display at the London Irish Rifles Association museum.

-In October 2014 it appeared on the television programme Antiques Roadshow where it was valued at up to £15,000.
-In May 2015 the Royal Mail issued a set of First World War commemorative stamps, one of which featured The Football of Loos.
+In October 2014, it appeared on the television programme Antiques Roadshow where it was valued at up to £15,000.
+In May 2015, the Royal Mail issued a set of First World War commemorative stamps, one of which featured The Football of Loos.